Prospective Graduate Student Open House - FEB 18th 2022 (more details to follow)

 - Computational Mechanics.

-Incoming master students in the Plan II – Comprehensive Exam program Structural Engineering are not offered financial support when admitted into the program.
-Students enrolled in the Plan I – Thesis program may be supported by their research advisors and paid as a Graduate Student Researcher, but will not be offered financial support when admitted.
+Incoming M.S. students in the Plan II – Comprehensive Exam program Structural Engineering are not offered financial support when admitted into the program.
+M.S. students enrolled in the Plan I – Thesis program may be supported by their research advisors and paid as a Graduate Student Researcher, but will not be offered financial support when admitted.
+Additionally, the funding may not start until after the M.S. student completes coursework and is ready to start the research.

 Teaching Assistantships and Readerships are available on a quarterly basis to all graduate students including M.S. and Ph.D. students.
-All graduate student TA’s & Reader’s employed at 25% time or more are eligible for Partial Tuition fee remission that will reduce their Registration fees quarterly by $5280.00.
+All graduate student TA’s & Reader’s employed at 25% time or more are eligible for Partial Tuition fee remission that will reduce their Registration fees quarterly.
 Non-resident tuition is usually paid by the student if he/she is only supported by a 25% time Teaching Assistantship.

 Non-residents of the state of California must establish residency immediately upon entering the State.
 If students do not establish residency by the end of their first year of study, out of state tuition WILL NOT BE COVERED UNDER ANY CIRCUMSTANCES.
 This means that even if a student holds a TA or Graduate Student Researcher position, the out of state tuition will not be covered under these jobs.

-UCSD provides 1480 apartments for graduate students.
-Current monthly rates range from $450 for a single student in a shared apartment to $1200 for a family in a 2-bedroom apartment.
+UCSD provides apartments for graduate students.
 There is also a variety of off-campus housing in the surrounding communities.
 Information in this regard may be obtained from the UCSD Housing Office.

 On Campus Graduate Housing: https://hdh.ucsd.edu/arch/pages/index.html